 - Guide 1: How to Remove Redaman Trojan from Windows.

-- Guide 2: Get rid of Redaman Trojan from Mac OS X.
+- Guide 2: Get rid of Redaman Trojan on Mac OS X.

-- Guide 3: Remove Redaman Trojan from Google Chrome.
+- Guide 3: Remove Redaman Trojan in Google Chrome.

 - Guide 4: Erase Redaman Trojan from Mozilla Firefox.